 Sports Therapy

 Find out if sports therapy is right for you.
-Contact Peake Physical Therapy in Baltimore, MD to schedule a free evaluation and consultation:
+Contact Peake Physical Therapy in Baltimore, MD, to schedule a free evaluation and consultation:

 What is sports therapy?

-Sports physical therapy consists of a personalized treatment plan designed to get you back in the game.
+Sports physical therapy is a personalized treatment plan to get you back in the game.
 You will work one-on-one with your sports physical therapist to treat your injury or condition and will strengthen muscles to prevent future injuries.
 Your treatment plan will cater to your overall health, injury, and the sport of your choice.
+Your sports physical therapist will use various techniques to get you back in the game.
+These include:

 - Manual therapy